AureliusFarstad/refugee-literacy-project/README.md

 ## Features

 - Multilingual Learning: Access learning materials in various languages commonly spoken by refugees in Europe, ensuring an inclusive learning experience.
-- Alphabet and Phonics: Master the alphabet, letter sounds, and blending through interactive exercises, crucial for foundational literacy skills.
+- LetterIntroduction and Phonics: Master the alphabet, letter sounds, and blending through interactive exercises, crucial for foundational literacy skills.
 - Vocabulary Building: Expand vocabulary with essential words related to daily life, using interactive flashcards and audio pronunciation.
 - Culturally Relevant Content: Learn from culturally sensitive examples and stories that resonate with the experiences of refugees in Europe.
 - Accessibility: The app provides audio recordings and an intuitive visual design to ensure accessibility for learners with varying literacy levels.
   Getting Started
 - Access: The app is completely free, has no mandatory sign-up, and works offline.

 ## Prerequisites